 For the privacy concerned, Lenovo includes a mechanical webcam privacy shutter, so you can cover the webcam when it’s not in use.
 As most would expect from the manufacturer of ThinkPad, the Flex 14 also has a great keyboard that’s comfortable to type on.
 We do wish the battery life was improved, however, as it’s only rated at 8-hours.
-If you’re more of a gamer, take a look at the best gaming laptops under $1000.
+Unfortunately, the Lenovo Flex isn’t a great gaming laptop so if you’re more of a gamer, take a look at the best gaming laptops under $1000.

 Award: BEST FOR BUSINESS

 WHY WE LIKE IT: Lenovo continues to make some of the best business laptops, thanks to the ThinkPad lineup.
 This business ultrabook features powerful internal specs, a 14-inch anti-glare screen, a best-in-class backlit keyboard, and a mil-spec rating.